linq2db/linq2db.EntityFrameworkCore/README.md

 }
 ```

 You can use all `LINQ To DB` extension functions in your EF linq queries.
-Just ensure you have called `ToLinqToDB()` function before materializing objects for synchronous methods.
+Just ensure you have called `ToLinqToDB()` function before materializing objects.

-Since EF Core have defined it's own asynchronous methods, we have to duplicate them to avoid naming collisions.
-Async methods have the same name but with `LinqToDB` suffix.
-E.g. `ToListAsyncLinqToDB()`, `SumAsyncLinqToDB()`, ect.

 ```cs
 using (var ctx = CreateAdventureWorksContext())